Trusted WordPress tutorials, when you need them most.

 To assign this role to an existing user, simply go to Users » All Users.
 Then, check the box next to that person’s username.

-After that, simply open the ‘Change role to…’ dropdown menu and select the ‘WPB Comment Moderator’ role.
+After that, simply open the ‘Add role…’ dropdown menu and select the ‘WPB Comment Moderator’ role.

-You can then go ahead and click on ‘Change’.
+You can then go ahead and click on ‘Add’.

 Now, this person will have access to the WordPress comment moderation panel.

 You can also create a new user and assign them the comment moderator role.
-To do this, simply go to Users » Add New and enter the person’s information, such as their email address.
+To do this, simply go to Users » Add New and enter that person’s information.

 Creating a new comment moderator user role in WordPress